-Our organisation undertakes to remedy without delay any weakness regarding our
+Our organisation undertakes to remedy without delay any weakness regarding our safeguarding arrangements that are brought to their attention.

 PROCEDURES FOR HANDLING DISCLOSURES

 A child may decide to disclose information that may indicate they are suffering from abuse or neglect.
 A child chooses to speak to an adult because they feel that they will listen and that they can trust them.
 The adult must remember several things to properly listen to what the child has to say without influencing them.